-At least 50 per cent of ordinary wages is additionally payable for work performed beyond the 40-hour week, eight-hour day (ie, extended work), for night duty (from 10pm to 6am), or holiday work (LSA, article 56).
-'Ordinary wages' for these purposes means wages, salary and any other kind of consideration the employer pays to a worker as remuneration for work.
+At least 50 per cent of ordinary wages is additionally payable for work performed beyond the 40-hour week, eight-hour day (ie, extended work), for night duty (from 10pm to 6am) or holiday work (LSA, article 56).
+'Ordinary wages', for these purposes, means wages, salary and any other kind of consideration the employer pays to a worker as remuneration for work.
 The actual scope of ordinary wages, however, is a common matter of dispute.

-Additional payments for extended, night and holiday work are calculated on an aggregate basis.
+Additional payments for extended, night and holiday work may be calculated and made on an aggregate (and duplicate) basis.
 However, an employee who has worked for less than eight hours on a holiday will only be eligible to claim for one set of overtime pay (ie, at least 50 per cent of ordinary wages only).
-An employee who has worked for more than eight hours on a holiday will be eligible to claim overtime pay for both extended and holiday work on an aggregate basis (ie, at least 100 per cent of ordinary wages).
+An employee who has worked for more than eight hours on a holiday will be eligible to claim overtime pay for both extended and holiday work on an aggregate (and duplicate) basis (ie, at least 100 per cent of ordinary wages).